 The meeting of the Dawson County Republican Party drew a crowd of nearly a hundred people to the Bowen Center for the Arts to hear the candidates for sheriff speak.

-The meeting, which included foot catered by Fajita Grill, offered current Sheriff Jeff Johnson and challengers Jeff Perry and Marcus Sewell an opportunity to discuss their policy proposals and qualifications for holding the office.
+The meeting, which included food catered by Fajita Grill, offered current Sheriff Jeff Johnson and challengers Jeff Perry and Marcus Sewell an opportunity to discuss their policy proposals and qualifications for holding the office.

 The main points addressed by each candidate included managing the budget, recruiting and retaining staff, and leadership.

 Johnson, the incumbent, started the night by discussing the accomplishments his office has achieved during his time as Sheriff, which include the formation of a SWAT team, staying under-budget every year, accreditation for the medical department at the Dawson County Detention Center, better equipment for officers, a new judgmental use of force simulator, and technological advances including online registries of current inmates and registered sex offenders.

 “I’m thankful to say we’ve been able to accomplish a lot of those goals while overcoming some huge obstacles,” said Johnson, referring to some of the internal divides that ran through the sheriff’s office after Johnson’s election in 2016.